Flag semaphore: Japanese semaphore

 The Japanese merchant marine and armed services have adapted the flag semaphore system to the Japanese language.
 Because their writing system involves a syllabary of about twice the number of characters in the Latin alphabet, most characters take two displays of the flags to complete; others need three and a few only one.
-The flags are specified as a solid white square for the left hand and a solid red one for the right.
+The flags are specified as a solid white rectangle for the left hand and a solid red one for the right.
 The display motions chosen are not like the "rotary dial" system used for the Latin alphabet letters and numbers; rather, the displays represent the angles of the brush strokes used in writing in the katakana syllabary and in the order drawn.
 For example, the character for "O" [オ], which is drawn first with a horizontal line from left to right, then a vertical one from top to bottom, and finally a slant between the two; follows that form and order of the arm extensions.
 It is the right arm, holding the red flag, which moves as a pen would, but in mirror image so that the observer sees the pattern normally.
 As in telegraphy, the katakana syllabary is the one used to write down the messages as they are received.
 Also, the Japanese system presents the number 0 by moving flags in a circle, and those from 1 through 9 using a sort of the "rotary dial" system, but different from that used for European languages.